tesa1/merge_downsample_bams/README.md

 ## Check the mapped reads of the newly merged Category A file ##
 Now use samtools flagstat to get the number of mapped reads in your new file.
 The new file `foxa1_healthy.bam` has 55524941 mapped reads.
+You can see this from the top line of the .flag file

 ```bash
 samtools flagstat foxa1_healthy.bam > foxa1_healthy.flag